-Weet-Bix Balls are on Sweet Caramel Sunday!
-Weet-Bix crushed in a food processor mixed with cacao, coconut and sweetened condensed milk, you will love how simple and easy this recipe is!
+Weet-Bix Balls are healthy choc balls that you can make for grab and go snacks!
+Weetbix crushed in a food processor mixed with cacao, coconut and sweetened condensed milk, you will love how simple and easy this recipe is!

 How to Make Weet-Bix Balls?